terrymandin/QuickReference/Azure/AzureBackup.md

 - Do you want to backup to another region?  (ie. Site Recovery)
 - Do you need a Crash or App consistent backup?
 - What is your RPO and RTO?
+- Does the customer have their own monitoring system?

 ## To Do